Azhwargal

 Thirupaan Azhwar belongs to Uraiyur the place near Tiruchirapalli.
 He was born on Karthigai month Rogini star, considered as the rebirth of Srivatsa (An auspicious mark on Lord Vishnu's chest).

-Sri Tirupaanazhwar is so called because he used to play an instrument known as ‘Paan’, otherwise his name is not known.
-He was brought up by the couple who belong to ‘paanar’ community and living in a village Tirukozhi near Uraiyur, Tiruchirapalli.
+Sri Tirupaanazhwar is so-called because he used to play an instrument known as ‘Paan’, otherwise his name is not known.
+He was brought up by a couple who belong to the ‘paanar’ community and live in the village of Tirukozhi near Uraiyur, Tiruchirapalli.
 Paanars are the people who sing in praise of the God of their choice using the sting instrument known as ‘paan’.

 Sri Tirupaanazhwar’s devotion to